wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Policies/guides/Introduction.md

 ## Terminology

-- **Policy**: free-text that defines terms & conditions and other policies, as relevant.
+- **Policy**: text that defines terms & conditions, as relevant.
-- **Event Dashboard**: controls center which allows users to manage their sites' events settings and features.
+- **Event Dashboard**: controls center which allows users to manage their site events settings and features.
-- **Checkout form** - the final step in the ticket purchasing process where the customer fills in personal info, reads policies and pays money.
+- **Checkout form**: the final step in the ticket purchasing process where the customer fills in personal info, reads policies and pays money.

 ## Import Statement